 Students who withdraw from the program will receive a grade of "W" in each course enrolled in at the time of withdrawal.
-A withdrawal grade is not counted towards satisfactory academic progress.
+All withdrawal grades are considered to be not successfully completed, and negatively impact satisfactory academic progress.

 Transfer Credit